Skip to main content

 Organizers are invited to develop programming that responds to the Department’s CAARES initiatives (Committee for Antiracism, Accessibility, Respect, Equity and Social Justice).

-• All events must be held on or before 14 April 2024 so that final bookkeeping can occur before the University deadline of 1 June 2024.
-Because the University will switch to a new payment processing system, ELEVATE, we ask that no events requiring honoraria, travel reimbursements, or other expenditures, be scheduled between 1 November 2023 and 31 January 2024.
+• All events must be held on or before 11 April 2026 so that final bookkeeping can occur before the University deadline of 1 June 2026.

 • Please include your project code on requests associated with payments or funding